javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/article.md

 ## Looping over keys

-Methods provide get/set/remove functionality.
-But how to get all the keys?
+As we've seen, the methods provide get/set/remove functionality.
+But how to get all saved values or keys?

 Unfortunately, storage objects are not iterable.

-One way is to use "array-like" iteration:
+One way is to loop over them as over an array:

 ```js run
 for(let i=0; i<localStorage.length; i++) {